renesiodlaczek/coursera_reproducible_research_1/PA1_template.md

 ```
 The dataset contains 2304 rows with missing values.

-The missing values will be replaced with the average number of daily steps for a given interval.
+The missing values will be replaced with the average number of steps of a given day.

 ```r